sagemath/trac_to_gh/Issue 7045.md

 # Issue 7045: [with spkg; needs review] update libgcrypt to the latest version 1.4.4

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7045

 Original creator: drkirkby